rolandtritsch/scala-android-meetup/README.md

 * create an empty directory and in this directory create a directory called project
 * put the android.sbt file into this directory and run `sbt "gen-android android-19 scala.meetup TutorialApp"`
+* take a look at the files to understand what was generated
 * create an avd and start an emulator
 * run `sbt android:run` and you should see the MainActivity get started

+## Step 1: Turn it into a Scala app

+* rename build.scala to Build.scala (just for consistency) and add the platform configuration
+* you can then delete project.properties (one file less to worry about)
+* delete `src/androidTest` and create `src/main/scala` and move `src/main/java/.../MainActivity.java` to `src/main/scala/MainActivity.scala` (and rename it to a scala file in the process) and delete `src/main/java`
+* edit `MainActivity.scala` and port it to Scala
+* add hello_text in `src/res/values/strings.xml` and reference it in `src/res/layout/main.xml`